9 scRNA-seq Dataset Integration

 ## Computing SNN

-pbmc_liger <- FindClusters(pbmc_liger)
+<- FindClusters(pbmc_liger) pbmc_liger

 ## Modularity Optimizer version 1.3.0 by Ludo Waltman and Nees Jan van Eck